open-resources/dash_curriculum/tutorial/part1/chapter4.md

 - Simple examples for callbacks
 ```

-When we finish this chapter you'll have a fully working app linking together two components.
-You can find the code already in the dropdown box below.
+When we finish this chapter you'll have a fully-operational interactive app that links together two components.
+[Download the code](/tutorial/part1/ch4_files/chapter4_app_graph.py)

 ```{admonition} Click the button to reveal the end result of this chapter!
 :class: dropdown